oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

     ![open notebook - 2](./images/open-notebook2.png)

-    You should now see the Jupyter environment
+    You should now see the Jupyter environment:

     ![jupyter environment](./images/notebook.png)